Felix Roque: Political career

 By July 2012, many who supported Roque as a reformer came to turn against him, amid Roque's endorsement of Republican state Senator Joe Kyrillos over Democratic U.S. Senator Robert Menendez during the 2012 Senate race.
 Roque eventually reversed his endorsement, apparently under significant pressure from his closest political allies, who were loyal to Menendez.
 In a late June 2010 reorganization meeting, Roque and the majority of the five-member board voted to reassign each commissioner to a new department, including Commissioner Count Wiley, who ran with Roque on his 2010 ticket, who was removed from the Department of Public Works.
 Wiley had to be restrained by police officers.
-The Hudson Reporter characterized Wiley as "the latest victim in what many see as Roque’s desperate attempt to root out political enemies".
+The Hudson Reporter characterized Wiley as "the latest victim in what many see as Roque's desperate attempt to root out political enemies".

 On May 24, 2012, the United States Attorney's Office announced that it had arrested Roque and his son, Joseph Roque, for allegedly hacking into an e-mail account and website associated with a movement to recall the mayor.
 The complaint alleges that Dr. Roque and his son conspired to hack into and take down the website and to identify, intimidate and harass those who operated and were associated with the website.
 Roque would be acquitted of the charges in October 2013, though his son was convicted.

 On September 13, 2012, Count Wiley formally launched a recall campaign against Roque, during which he would run to replace Roque as Mayor.
 According to The Hudson Reporter, Roque has been criticized for maintaining a full-time medical practice that, along with his inexperience, diminishes his effectiveness as Mayor.
 Tempers flared between the two politicians at an October 10 Board of Commissioners meeting, where the board majority passed a 4-1 resolution censuring Wiley for conduct unbecoming of an elected official, following Wiley's admission earlier in the month that some North Bergen employees painted his house the previous year, explaining that it was part of a "shared services" agreement with North Bergen.
 At the same meeting Wiley threatened to file a civil suit against West New York for threatening to dissolve his office.
 Wiley also charged that a resolution to place Roque's sister, Aida Roque on the town's Planning Board was a conflict of interest.
 Wiley and his allies presented their recall petitions with over 6,500 signatures to Town Hall on September 18, 2013, but over 40 percent of them were invalidated because they did not come from registered voters, ending the recall.

 Roque announced in August 2014 that he would seek reelection.
 Roque won the election on May 12, 2015 with 2,871 votes.
-His commissioners received the next four highest votes: Gabriel Rodriguez with 2,796, Cosmo Cirillo with 2,755, Susan Colacurcio with 2,734 and Margarita Guzman with 2,589.
+His commissioners received the next four highest votes: Gabe Rodriguez with 2,796, Cosmo Cirillo with 2,755, Susan Colacurcio with 2,734 and Margarita Guzman with 2,589.
 The next highest number of votes was attained by Wiley, who was seen as Roque's chief opponent.